MariaDB Memory Allocation

 To see the setting a global VARIABLE do something like

-Note that this particular setting was rounded down to some multiple that MySQL liked.
+Note that this particular setting was rounded down to some multiple that MariaDB liked.

 You may want to do both (SET, and modify my.cnf) in order to make the change immediately and have it so that the next restart (for whatever reason) will again get the value.

-Web server A web server like Apache runs multiple threads.
-If each threads opens a connection to MySQL, you could run out of connections.
+A web server like Apache runs multiple threads.
+If each thread opens a connection to MariaDB, you could run out of connections.
 Make sure MaxClients (or equivalent) is set to some civilized number (under 50).

 There are several tools that advise on memory.
 One misleading entry they come up with